colinxy/colinxy.github.io/_posts/2015-11-08-print-math-beatifully.md

 I can then copy and paste the code onto my blog markdown source code and enclose them with either `<span>$$ (LaTeX here) $$</span>` or `<div>$$ (LaTeX here) $$</div>`.

 For python sympy module, install it with `python -m pip install sympy`.
 If you don't know what python or pip is, check out my python tutorial later in my blog.

 Now that you have latex code for your math expression, there are only two more things to set up.

-- change the markdown rendering machine to redcarpet. the following line to your `_config.yml` file.
+- 1. change the markdown rendering machine to redcarpet.
+     Add the following line to your `_config.yml` file.

 ```
 markdown: redcarpet
 ```

-- include the MathJax library.
+- 2. include the MathJax library.
 In this case, you have to use HTML tags, add the following line at the end of the markdown file.

 ```
 <script type="text/javascript" src="http://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML"></script>